ItsAmlan/parker/README.md

 A modern web-based control panel for [parker.py](../parker.py) — an automated domain parking utility that provisions DNS records, web server configs, SSL certificates, and email authentication in a single interactive session.

 Built with **FastAPI** and a real-time **WebSocket pseudo-terminal**, Parker Dashboard lets you run the full provisioning workflow from your browser instead of SSH.
-Designed for secure deployment behind **Cloudflare Zero Trust** on Ubuntu 24.04 LTS servers.
+Designed for secure deployment behind **Cloudflare Zero Trust** on Debian-based Linux servers (Debian, Ubuntu, etc.).

 ## What Parker Does